nicktaras/lambda-serverless-simple-micro-service/README.md

 This example is based upon the example template inside this node-lambda package https://www.npmjs.com/package/node-lambda.

 The aim of this repo and effort is to understand and uncover the workings of using serverless.
-There are many layers of technology used to create even the most simple mircoservice, you may find that you can jump ahead and find a template, or like myself, find a sea of solutions and feel unsure as to what is the best solution.
+There are many layers of technology used to create even the most simple mircoservice, you may find that you can jump ahead and find a template, or like myself, find a sea of solutions and feel unsure as to what is the best for you.

 In this persuit, please feel free to message me and share your ideas, learnings.